Overview

 Prevention

 Shampooing your baby's hair every few days can help prevent cradle cap.
-Stick with a mild baby shampoo unless your baby's doctor recommends something stronger.
+Use a baby shampoo unless your baby's doctor or other health care professional suggests a stronger product.